knudhansen/bash/bin/readme.md

 kdiff fileLeft fileRight command
 ```

-the parsed `fileLeft`, `fileRight`, `command` are printed on stderr
+The parsed `fileLeft`, `fileRight`, `command` are printed on stderr

-the diff `command` run is printed on stderr
+The diff `command` run is printed on stderr

-the diff output goes to stdout with the `diff -yi` format
+The diff output goes to stdout with the `diff -yi` format

 ### Example